 Sascha Salomonowitz (“very good patent lawyer”, competitor)

 Trademarks, design law and fair trading (incl. product imports), patent litigation and know-how protection.
-Sectors: pharma (originators), food, consumer goods and IT industry.
+Sectors: pharma (originator drug manufacturers), food, consumer goods and IT industry.

-US pharma corporate on infringement suit over biosimilar; manufacturer of solar panels against import of counterfeits.
+US pharma corporate on infringement suit over biosimilar; manufacturer of solar panels over import of counterfeits.